mottosso/allzpark/docs/pages/quickstart.md

     ```

 ??? quote "Something else happened"
     Oh no!
-I'd like to know about what happened, please let me know [here](https://github.com/mottosso/allzpark/issues) or send me a private message at [marcus@abstractfactory.io](mailto:marcus@abstractfactory.io).
+I'd like to know about what happened, please let me know [here](https://github.com/mottosso/allzpark/issues).

 <br>